Regulations Governing the Establishment of CPC

-(2) Consultation and review on the enactment of and amendments to the Consumer Protection Law and relevant bylaws.
+- Consultation and review of the enactment of and amendments to the Consumer Protection Law and relevant bylaws.

-(3) Consultation and review on the enactment of and amendments to Templates of Standardized Contracts and their Mandatory and Prohibitive Items.
+- Consultation and review of the enactment of and amendments to Templates of Standardized Contracts and their Mandatory and Prohibitive Items.

-(5) Coordination between the consumer protection competent agency and mechanisms.
+- Coordination between the consumer protection competent agencies and mechanisms.

-(6) Coordination of and response to major consumer issues, and research on improving executive supervision measures.
+- Conducting surveys, tests and publication of goods or services; coordination and handling of major consumer issues; research on improving executive supervision measures.

-(2) Two to three persons shall be representatives of consumer protection groups having nation-wide scope.
+- Two to three persons shall be representatives of nation-wide consumer protection groups.

-(3) Two to three persons shall be representatives of business associations having nation-wide scope.
+- Two to three persons shall be representatives of nation-wide business associations.

-As for the representatives mentioned in Paragraph One, items (2) and (3) above, if the nation-wide status of their consumer protection group or business associations undergoes redefinition, the convener shall request the Executive Yuan for a change of their appointment; their term of appointment shall expire at the conclusion of the original term of appointment.
+If a representative mentioned in Paragraph One, items 2 and 3 above were to be re-appointed by the consumer protection group or business association, the convener shall request the Premier of the Executive Yuan for a change of their appointment; their term of appointment shall expire at the conclusion of the original term of appointment.

 At least one-third of CPC committee members must be of each gender; all committee members shall be unsalaried.

-The CPC shall in principle convene a committee meeting once per month; if necessary, an ad hoc meeting may be convened.
+The CPC shall in principle convene a committee meeting once every two months; if necessary, an ad hoc meeting may be convened.

 The meeting shall be convened by the convener, who also serves as chairperson.
 If the convener cannot attend a meeting for some reason, it shall be left to the committee members to nominate from among themselves one person to serve as chairperson.

 The CPC committee members shall attend the meetings in person.
-However, when for some reason the committee members who are the heads of ministries (agencies) or representatives of consumer protection groups or managers of businesses associations having nation-wide scope cannot attend, they may dispatch representatives to attend.
+However, when for some reason the committee members who are the heads of ministries (agencies) or representatives of nation-wide consumer protection groups or businesses associations cannot attend, they may dispatch representatives to attend.

 The CPC in convening a meeting may, in view of necessity on a special issue, invite experts in various fields or personnel dispatched from other institutions and groups to attend the meeting.

-The CPC’s staff operations shall be handled by the Department of Consumer Protection.
+Proposals mentioned in the previous paragraph and the CPC’s staff operations shall be handled by the Department of Consumer Protection, Executive Yuan.

 The funding required by the CPC shall be provided for in the Executive Yuan’s budget.